 - No ringer breaker for better grip (but perhaps a higher chance of bounce)

 If you are looking for top quality, then the Gordon pitching horseshoes may be those best horseshoes for flip for your needs.
-These flip shoes feature a heavy-duty drop-forged steel structure along with red powder coating for rust protection.
+These flip shoes feature a heavy-duty drop-forged steel structure along with a red powder coating for rust protection.

 Although expensive, the Gordon professional shoes may be the right choice for those who really know how to play horseshoes.
 As testified by user reviews, this thing can be a literal game changer!
 Read more reviews.